eblerjana/genotyping-pipelines/benchmarking-pipeline/README.md

 ## What the pipeline can do

-**leave-one-out experiment**: PanGenie's genotyping performance is evaluated by removing one of the panel samples from the input VCF, and then genotyping it using a panel containing the remaining n-1 samples only.
+PanGenie's genotyping performance is evaluated by removing one of the panel samples from the input VCF, and then genotyping it using a panel containing the remaining n-1 samples only.
 PanGenie predicts a genotype for each input variant.
 The resulting VCF is converted into the biallelic VCF representation, based on the annotations that it contains in the INFO field.
 This results in a genotyped version of the variants in the biallelic VCF.
 The genotypes are next compared to the ground truth genotypes of the left out sample using the weighted genotype concordance as a metric.

-**population-typing**: PanGenie is run on a large set of samples (e.g. the 1000 Genomes samples).
-The multiallelic VCF is used as input for PanGenie, producing genotype predictions for all variants it contains.
-Genotyped VCFs are again converted to the biallelic VCF representation, based on the annotations in the multiallelic VCF, producing genotypes for all alleles contained in the biallelic VCF.
-Results are then evaluated based on trio information and different statistics, and a positive set (=strict) as well as a filtered set (=lenient) are computed containing subsets of variants genotyped with high quality.

 ## How to set up